 The next point to analyze is whether you expect that your subject matter experts and engineers should be able to design the solution because the problem is well known, or whether it is an open-ended issue that requires a more research-oriented approach?

-Using this -fairly- simple two-dimensional taxonomy, you can select what is the most appropriate approach to your problem:
+Using this fairly simple two-dimensional taxonomy, you can select what is the most appropriate approach to your problem:

-- Open-ended and generic challenges will require the development of custom AI solutions built by data scientists using standard data science platforms such as Azure Machine Learning, Amazon SageMaker RL, Google DeepMind, or linear programming.
+Open-ended and generic challenges will require the development of custom AI solutions built by data scientists using standard data science platforms such as Azure Machine Learning, Amazon SageMaker RL, Google DeepMind, or linear programming.
 Although these core platforms are existing ones, devising the right solution will require advanced competencies in the ML/AI/DS fields.
 These tools will be useful when lots of raw data is available but little is known about the underlying correlations among them as well as the underlying causalities for these correlations.

-- More defined, narrow, but still open-ended challenges will require the development from scratch of custom AI or data science solutions.
+More defined, narrow, but still open-ended challenges will require the development from scratch of custom AI or data science solutions.
 They could involve significant research before a workable solution is found.
 These are the hardest ones to solve and often require companies to leverage internal research divisions, academic partnerships, or external experts such as Neal Analytics.

-- For challenges where both the application is narrow and the context is well defined, solutions will often already exist with hardware and software products dedicated to these specific use cases.
+For challenges where both the application is narrow and the context is well defined, solutions will often already exist with hardware and software products dedicated to these specific use cases.
 Typically, these solutions will be based on standard control systems (PID controllers, PLCs, etc.) in manufacturing, or their hardware and software equivalent in other industries.

 Obviously, this matrix is just the first step in defining the most appropriate technical solution to your data-driven business transformation or optimization challenge.
 However, knowing where to start is crucial to help you define the best technology strategy.
-From timeline to internal and external stakeholders to the most appropriate deployment phases, knowing which technological strategy is the best one can make the difference between project success or failure.
+From timeline to internal and external stakeholders to the most appropriate deployment phases, knowing which technological strategy is the best can make the difference between project success or failure.